ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/best-practices.md

 Proper error handling is critical for production applications.

-- Always provide an `onError` callback in production.
+- Always provide an **onEvent** callback in production when you need to handle errors or track events.
 - Log errors for debugging and monitoring.
 - Consider integrating with an error tracking or observability service to capture failures in real time.